ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/02-meet-docker.md

     - top-right screen will show your _username_ (mine's dme26)
 - Start Docker app
 - Log in to docker hub using docker.app's menu
-    - successful login should ungrey "repositories" in the docker.app menu
+    - successful login should un-grey "repositories" in the docker.app menu
 - Open terminal window
 - Run the following command in shell to check that Docker is installed: